Desert Ridge Phoenix Real Estate Market Report — August 2026

 Desert Ridge Phoenix Real Estate Boundaries & Access

-Desert Ridge Phoenix Real Estate sits in the Northeast Valley of Phoenix, bounded roughly by Loop 101 (Pima Freeway) on the south, Pinnacle Peak Road on the north, Cave Creek Road on the west, and Scottsdale Road on the east.
+Desert Ridge Phoenix Real Estate sits in the Northeast Valley of Phoenix, bounded by Loop 101 (Pima Freeway) on the south, Pinnacle Peak Road on the north, Cave Creek Road on the west, and Scottsdale Road on the east.
 Tatum Boulevard runs north-south through the center of the community and serves as the primary internal arterial connecting the marketplace, the resort, the Mayo Clinic campus, and the bulk of residential sub-communities.
-SR-51 (Piestewa Freeway) terminates at Loop 101 immediately west of the community, providing a direct 20-minute commute to downtown Phoenix.
-Loop 101 connects east to Scottsdale Airpark in 10 to 15 minutes and west across the Valley to the West Valley employment corridors.

-Internal access is non-gated at the master-plan level, though several sub-communities operate their own gated entries (Aviano, Sky Crossing, select Fireside parcels, Talinn).
+Internal access across Desert Ridge Phoenix Real Estate is non-gated at the master-plan level, though four sub-communities operate their own gated entries (Aviano, Sky Crossing, select Fireside parcels, Talinn).
 The community is not a single-gate guarded environment like Desert Mountain or DC Ranch.
 The trade-off is full public access to Desert Ridge Marketplace, the JW Marriott, and the Mayo Clinic campus, which buyers prioritizing amenity walkability consider an advantage.

 Desert Ridge Phoenix Real Estate Sub-Communities